likicv/usysml-test-cases/README.md

 multiplication of two positive integers.
-Complex computing environments, for example [R](https://www.r-project.org/), [GNU Octave](https://www.gnu.org/software/octave/index) and many others, implement a superset of such simple calculator language (and many additional features).
+Complex computing environments, for example [R](https://www.r-project.org/), [GNU Octave](https://www.gnu.org/software/octave/index) and many others, implement a superset of such simple calculator language.
 In other words, the following concrete syntax would be supported by the simple calculator language:

 ```